-Note: One thing that helped me was, counting 22 stitches over from the corner of the lace cover, and placing stitch markers (You can find ones just like mine over here) over both pieces of fabric at the points where the pockets were supposed to end to hold them in place.
-(See picture below)
+Note: One thing that helped me was, counting 22 stitches over from the corner of the lace cover, and placing stitch markers over both pieces of fabric at the points where the pockets were supposed to end to hold them in place.
+(See picture below):

 Row 1: This border is worked in multiples of 2.
 If your edge stitch count is not divisible by 2, just put an extra stitch (or subtract a stitch) at the end to make it so that it will be in multiples of 2.

-ch 1, sc, ch 2, hdc into side of sc, skip stitch *sc, ch 2, hdc into side of sc, skip stitch* repeat around.
+ch 1, sc, ch 2, hdc into side of sc, sk st *sc, ch 2, hdc into side of sc, sk st; repeat from * around.

 Fasten off, and weave in ends.

 Cut 3 6-ft lengths of crochet thread.
 Braid them together to create a cord.
 Knot the ends.
 Fray ends.
 Attach cord to back of Bible cover so it doesn’t get separated.
 The cord can be used as a book mark while reading.
 Feel free to make it shorter if you prefer.

 Use this cord to wind around your Bible and cover.
 Tie in a bow or knot.